openlegend/core-rules/core/SRD.md

-**Description:** Healing can be one of two things: the actual mending of wounds and broken bones through various sources like medicine, surgery, or supernatural creative life force, OR the inspiration of an ally to carry on, even in the face of death. \newline
+**Description:** Healing can be one of two things: the actual mending of wounds and broken bones through various sources like medicine, surgery, or supernatural creative life force, OR inspiring your target to carry on, even in the face of death. \newline

 **Effect:** Roll dice according to the boon power level below.
 These dice explode as